Apprpt-Central/dns-lookup/README.md

 ## Acknowledgments

-* Tom for his help with the SRV records (who knew they existed!)
+* Tom Hayward (KD7LXL) for his help with the SRV records (who knew they existed!)
-* Stacy for his help with the internals of asterisk
+* Stacy Olivas (KG7QIN) for his help with the internals of asterisk